 Nicole Brown Simpson, the 35-year-old ex-wife of famous former NFL star O.J.
 Simpson, and Ron Goldman, 25, were brutally murdered outside of Brown’s Los Angeles townhouse at approximately 10:00 p.m. on the night of June 12, 1994.
-Both were viciously stabbed to death, while the former couple’s two children slept upstairs.
+Both were viciously stabbed to death while the former couple’s two children slept upstairs.
 Authorities soon named O.J.
 Simpson as their primary suspect, and the murders turned into a media frenzy.

-By comparing the nature of the wounds and amount of blood loss by the victims, the autopsies revealed that while the attacker first stabbed Brown from behind, he stopped and left her merely incapacitated in order to take down Goldman before returning to kill her.
+By comparing the nature of the wounds and the amount of blood loss by the victims, the autopsies revealed that while the attacker first stabbed Brown from behind, he stopped and left her merely incapacitated to take down Goldman before returning to kill her.
 This reconstruction suggests that Goldman may have arrived during the brief attack, interrupting the killer and prompting his own murder.
-Based on the severity of the wounds, and the fact that Goldman still had the glasses in his hand when he was found, authorities believe the entire attack lasted no longer than five minutes from start to finish.
+Based on the severity of the wounds and the fact that Goldman still had the glasses in his hand when he was found, authorities believe the entire attack lasted no longer than five minutes from start to finish.

 Five days later, the police pursued Simpson down the L.A. freeway in a white Ford Bronco in what is now perhaps the most famous car chase in history.
 Simpson eventually surrendered and was brought to trial.
 Despite the overwhelming evidence against him, the jury reached a verdict on October 3, 1995, and Simpson was found not guilty of both murders.

 For more information about O.J.
 Simpson, click here.